stevetarver/excel-as-json/README.md

 ## TODO

-- Make 1 column values a single object?
-- Make work on command line
 - Make work with grunt
 - Detect and convert numbers
 - Detect and convert dates
+- Make 1 column values a single object?